MicrosoftDocs/Devices-docs/surface/surface-system-sku-reference.md

 This document provides a reference of System Model and System SKU names that you can use to quickly determine the machine state of a specific device by using PowerShell or WMI.

 System Model and System SKU are variables that are stored in the System Management BIOS (SMBIOS) tables in the UEFI layer of Surface devices.
-The System SKU name is required to differentiate between devices that have the same System Model name, such as Surface Pro and Surface Pro with LTE Advanced.
+Use the System SKU name whenever you need to differentiate between devices with the same System Model name, such as Surface Pro and Surface Pro with LTE Advanced.

 | Device   | System Model | System SKU       |
 | ---------- | ----------- | -------------- |